 In Indonesia, the fiscal year corresponds to the calendar year, from January 1st to December 31st.

 A general ledger is the primary account record of a business that utilizes double-entry bookkeeping.
 It summarizes all transactions and accounts within an entity.

 Continue reading: 21 Must-Know Facts about Annual Tax Return in Indonesia

-It is an indirect tax imposed on the sale of most goods and services.
-In Indonesia, it has a flat rate of 10 per cent.
+Value-Added Tax (VAT) is an indirect tax imposed on the sale of most goods and services.
+In Indonesia, the VAT rate is flat at 10%.

 Withholding tax is the amount an employer withholds from an employee’s income and remits directly to the government.
 This tax also applies to other types of payment apart from salaries.
 The rates of withholding taxes vary depending on the type and recipient.